open-telemetry/opentelemetry.io/content/en/blog/2024/otel-operator-q-and-a/index.md

 and
 [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)
 ([newly-introduced](https://github.com/open-telemetry/opentelemetry-operator/pull/2430#discussion_r1420495631)).
 For more info, see [`collector_webhook.go`](https://github.com/open-telemetry/opentelemetry-operator/blob/aed905c2c3c0aa3fb608a79c2e4d0e7b73dff980/apis/v1beta1/collector_webhook.go#L328).

-### Q6: If I’m using Operator’s Target Allocator for Prometheus service discovery, do I need `PodMonitor` and `ServiceMonitor` CRs installed in my Kubernetes cluster?
+### Q6: If I enable `prometheusCR` in the Target Allocator, do I need the `PodMonitor` and `ServiceMonitor` CRs installed in my Kubernetes cluster?

 Yes, you do.
 These CRs are bundled with the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator);